 The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-The coronavirus outbreak (COVID-19) has created significant disruption to global economies and the pandemic presents risks to the company's employees, customers and suppliers.
+The coronavirus pandemic continues to present risks to global economies but the impact on the company's performance has not been significant.
 The directors have put in place policies and procedures to control and mitigate those risks so that the company is able to continue its operations while prioritising the health and wellbeing of the company's employees.
 The directors have undertaken a review of company's budget plan and cash and borrowing forecasts to assess the financial and business related effects of COVID-19.

 The company has strong risk management and treasury functions to oversee the current trading environment to minimise the impact of such risks.
-In addition the company has financing sources both from the group as well as third party banks.
+In addition, the company has financing sources both from the group as well as third party banks.
 Accordingly, the company continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in note 1 to the financial statements.